tsenart/patrol/README.md

 Under a network partition, nodes won't be able to actively replicate `Bucket` state to nodes on other sides of the partition.
-The effect of this is that a `Bucket`'s global rate limit will be multiplied by the number of sides in a partition and will lead to temporary policy violations until the partition heals; in other words, Patrol fails-open under netsplits.
+The effect of this is that a `Bucket`'s global rate limit will be multiplied by the number of sides in a partition and will lead to temporary policy violations until the partition heals; in other words, Patrol fails-closed under netsplits, accepting all requests as long as they don't exceed the global rate limit, ignoring what's going on in the rest of the cluster.

 This is a choice of *Availability* over *Consistency*: *AP* in the CAP theorem.

-In the future, it might be interesting to make this trade-off configurable and to instead fail close under network partitions.
+In the future, it might be interesting to make this trade-off configurable and to instead fail open under network partitions, and, thus, reject all requests.

 ### Cluster discovery